 Hampi does not have an airport of its own, and the nearest airport is in Hubli.
 The nearest town is Hospet, and you can quickly get a train to Hospet.
 The Kariganuru railway station is just 10 km away from Hampi.
 It gets quite hot in Hampi during the summers, so plan a visit between August and March to enjoy it thoroughly.
 The place is well connected by bus and train.
 You can book a bus ticket using our Abhibus coupon and deals page.

 2. Kerala Backwaters

 Kerala backwaters are perhaps the most distinctive tourist place in South India.
 For a traveller who intends to soak in nature in its purest and blissful form.
-A ride in a houseboat from Kumarakaon to Alleppey and then relaxing on the Alappuzha Beach is a once in a lifetime experience.
+A ride in a houseboat from Kumarakom to Alleppey, then relaxing on the Alappuzha Beach, is a once in a lifetime experience.
 The waters are lazy, almost still, grazed by palm trees, laced with canals and lagoons running parallel to the Arabian Sea.
 A night at the houseboat with lip-smacking local cuisine prepared with fresh fish and the sight of pristine waters truly serves as food for the soul.

 You can reach ‘Gods own country’ by air and landing in Kochi.
-From there take a road trip to Kumarakaon.
+From there, take a road trip to Kumarakom.
 You can also take the train as Kerala is well connected.
 The best time to visit would be from October to May.